Comin' Thro' the Rye: Lyrics usually sung ("Ilka lassie")

-Even the "cleaner" version of the Burns lyrics is quite bawdy, and it is this one, or an "Anglized" version of it, that is most commonly "covered".
+Even the "cleaner" version of the Burns lyrics is quite bawdy, and it is this one, or an "Anglicised" version of it, that is most commonly "covered".

 The Catcher in the Rye

 The title of the novel The Catcher in the Rye (1951) by J. D. Salinger comes from the poem's name.
 Holden Caulfield, the protagonist, misremembers the line of the poem as, "if a body catch a body," rather than, "if a body meet a body."
 He keeps picturing children playing in a field of rye near the edge of a cliff, and himself catching them when they start to fall off.